m-niedzielski/digital-voltmeter/hardware/calculations/input_protection.md

 ## Clamp Strategy

-While considering the clamp strategy two options were evaLuated.
+While considering the clamp strategy two options were evaluated.
 The first option was to rely on the MCU's internal protection diodes with a series resistor to limit current which would be simple and acceptable for my first iteration.
 In further iterations, I would like to add external Schottky diodes to 5 V and GND to lower the clamp voltage and protect the internal diodes.
 However, I do not currently have any Schottky diodes so for the first iteration I will rely on the internal diodes.
+This approach is considered sufficient for short-duration fault conditions typical of laboratory use.

 ## Effect On Measurement Accuracy
 Naturally, adding a series resistor for the protection network contributes to our source impedance.
 The total source impedance is now: